abhijeet11-8/ai_eye/README.md

     }
     EOF
     ```
+    control + o - to save
+    control + x - to close nano
-4.  **Secure and Edit:**
+5.  **Secure and Edit:**
     ```bash
     chmod 600 ~/.ai_eye.json && nano ~/.ai_eye.json
     ```
-    Get your API keys from teh links down below and paste them into:
+    Get your API keys from the links down below and paste them into:
     ```bash
     .ai_eye.json
     ```